 Zhao M, Burke DT.
 Median neuropathy (carpal tunnel syndrome).
 In: Frontera WR, Silver JK, Rizzo TD Jr, eds.
 Essentials of Physical Medicine and Rehabilitation: Musculoskeletal Disorders, Pain, and Rehabilitation.
-3rd ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 36.
+4th ed.
+Philadelphia, PA: Elsevier; 2019:chap 36.

-Last reviewed on: 5/9/2015
+Last reviewed on: 4/24/2023

-Reviewed by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed by: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.